Homemade sourdough equivalent

 The loaf rises to a very light texture.
 Give it enough time in each rising.
-Make sour cream bread before a party, to fill the house with the aroma of a bakery, and fill your guests’ imagination and appetite for this exotic, light loaf with the exquisitely different taste.
+Make sour cream bread before a party, to fill the house with the aroma of a bakery, and stir your guests’ imagination and appetite for this exotic, light loaf with its exquisitely different taste.

 |Granulated sugar||15 mL (1 tsp)|